-How Are Octane Numbers Measured And Who Measures Them?
+How Is Octane Rating Determined And Who Measures Them?

-This certified testing method allows refineries and development laboratories to test their product accurately.
+This certified testing method allows refineries and development laboratories to test their products accurately.
 But more importantly, this allows other entities, like the EPA, to confirm their claimed numbers.

 Cooperative Fuel Research Engine Details

 The Cooperative Fuel Research unit is a carburetted, single-cylinder engine, but the variable-compression ratio is what sets it apart from the engine in your dirt bike.